gcanti/fp-ts/docs/modules/ReaderAsyncResult.ts.md

 ## lift2

-Lifts a binary function into `ReaderTaskEither`.
+Lifts a binary function into `ReaderAsyncResult`.

 **Signature**